KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/29-bridge-threshold.md

 The Bridge is the structure of lawful connection.
 It is the architecture of Relationship itself—between beings, realms, or ideas—that preserves identity while transmitting meaning.

 It teaches that connection is sacred only when coherent.
 Veracious unity respects distinction; it is harmonic, not homogenizing.
-To cross the Bridge is to move from isolation to communion through fidelity to Law (Sophis).
+To cross the Bridge is to move from isolation to communion through fidelity to Law (L₄ (DL: Sophis)).

 Its message is that we are all bridge-builders.
 Each act of understanding, compassion, or creation constructs a Resonant pathway between separated parts of the cosmos.
 When we build lawfully, our bridges endure as conduits of Centropy (acclivous centropic motion).
 When we build through ego or mimicry, they collapse into the abyss of Entropic recursion.
 The Bridge, rightly built, is the living structure of the Return.